 My Assumption is Wrong

-Let’s say that my assumptions are wrong, and taxes brackets are lower when you retire than they are today.
+Let’s say that my assumptions are wrong, and tax brackets are lower when you retire than they are today.
 You can still determine the most efficient way to take the money out.
 Maybe you are in a 14% tax bracket and long-term capital gains (LTCG) are still at 15% for you.
 Take the money from your taxed later bucket.
 Once depleted, you can move to your taxed now bucket and then to your taxed never bucket.

 My Assumption is Right

 I’m not predicting, but let’s say your tax bracket in retirement is now 35% federally and LTCG rates are still 15%.
 You have the ability to defer taking money from the taxed later bucket in favor of paying 15% on your taxed now bucket.
 Maybe you are looking to buy a second home or rental property in retirement.
-Instead of having 80% of your money in the taxed later bucket and having to pay an arm in leg in taxes to make the purchase, you have two buckets to choose from, taxed now and taxed never.
+Instead of having 80% of your money in the taxed later bucket and having to pay an arm and leg in taxes to make the purchase, you have two buckets to choose from, taxed now and taxed never.

 I’m Half Right

 The average retiree is looking at a 25-35-year retirement.
 In the 25 years from 1970 to 1995, tax rates moved dramatically.
 This strategy allows you to take from the account that is most efficient based on the tax bracket you fall into.
-In year 5 of retirement, in may make sense to take from taxed later.
+In year 5 of retirement, it may make sense to take from taxed later.
 If the tax code changes in year 6, no problem.
 Stop distributions from the taxed later bucket and start drawing from the taxed now or never accounts.
-Think of it as a three headed faucet.
+Think of it as a three-headed faucet.
 You have the ability to turn on and off the distributions based on whatever favors you the most in a given year.

-These examples over simplify a complex tax code.
+These examples oversimplify a complex tax code.
 Without knowing how the tax code will change in the years and decades to come, I favor a plan with flexibility.
 By diversifying where you put your money you gain flexibility.
 You also have control over how and when you’re taxed.
 The net result may be more money for you or your heirs simply by understanding how you’re taxed.